MoHampton/100-days-of-Code2/log.md

 **Thoughts** I had a pretty busy weekend due to holiday functions but I'm back today.
 I'm running on very little sleep, so a fun game seemed more pleasing than reading documentation or breaking something.
 Today I start to learn flexbox!

 **Work:** [Flexbox Zombies](https://geddski.teachable.com/p/flexbox-zombies)

 ---

+### Day 23: December 11, 2017

+**Today's Progress**: JS Print Code and Parallax in SharePoint

+**Thoughts** Revisited the JS print code issue and hoping to figure a out a solution by the end of this week.
+I also researched plain JS to possibly implement on a SharePoint Wiki page.
+It's starting to get interesting...

+---